Skip to content

 Using Tack Band Foil for lean-to roof in Ireland | Plastic Solutions Ireland

-A Lean-to Flashing Profile
+A Lean-to-Flashing Profile

 A Lean To Flashing profile is a rigid, shaped aluminium bar that is designed to run along the top of your roof L-R where the roof meets the building.
 It is angled and can be used for roof pitches between 5° - 45°.
 We stock in 3.0mtr length in White and Brown.
 However, 6.0mtr is also available from supplier Exitex in Dundalk. (may be subject to MOQ & extended lead time).